junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "A few months now, actually."
 Sam huffs a short laugh, following his gaze, a little self-consciously.

 That's how they start sharing the stories.
-Dean manages to keep the Purgatory part short, and Cas amends a little details about situation in Heaven.
+Dean manages to keep the Purgatory part short, and Cas amends a few details about situations in Heaven.

 Sam listens attentively, and frowns when Dean starts talking about the cases in Manhattan.